DEED OF SEPARATION

 GOVERNING LAW AND JURISDICTION

 This Deed shall be governed by and construed in accordance with the laws of Ireland.
-The Circuit Family Court (or the High Court where appropriate) shall have jurisdiction in relation to all matters arising under or in connection with this Deed, including applications to enforce or vary any provision hereof, under the Family Law Act 1995 and associated legislation.
+The Family Court (established by the Family Courts Act 2024; the Family Circuit Court or Family High Court as appropriate to the value and nature of relief sought) shall have jurisdiction in relation to all matters arising under or in connection with this Deed, including applications to enforce or vary any provision hereof, under the Family Law Act 1995, the Family Law (Divorce) Act 1996, and (where the parties are civil partners or qualifying cohabitants) the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010.
+References in this Deed to "marriage" and "spouse" shall, where the parties are civil partners, be construed as references to "civil partnership" and "civil partner" respectively, in accordance with the 2010 Act.

 Deed: This Deed is executed as a deed and is intended to be legally binding upon the Parties and their respective heirs, personal representatives, and assigns.
 Entire Agreement: This Deed constitutes the entire agreement between the Parties in relation to the matters set out herein and supersedes all prior negotiations and agreements.
 Amendment: No amendment shall be valid unless made in writing and executed as a deed by both Parties.
 Severability: If any provision is found to be invalid or unenforceable, the remaining provisions shall continue in full force.
 Independent Legal Advice: Both Parties confirm they have had the opportunity to obtain independent legal advice (ILA) prior to executing this Deed and understand its effect.